-Professor Eric Kuha is the instructor of Information Technology at Leech Lake Tribal College in Cass Lake, Minnesota.
+Professor Eric Kuha, M.S., is an instructor of Information Technology at Leech Lake Tribal College in Cass Lake, Minnesota.
 He teaches by giving his students firsthand experiences by using a hands-on approach to learning with the use of cutting-edge technology.

 Professor Kuhn first studied at Bemidji State University where he earned his bachelor’s degrees in philosophy and writing and a master’s degree in English.
 In the spring of 2020, he completed a three-year Master of Computer Science program at the University of Minnesota.